aramky/ASMGA/README.md

 A mix of random and biased solutions is used in the initial population.
 ASMGA includes a strategy that alternates between WS and NDS.
 Thus, the algorithm works as elitist GA for some generations and as a Non-dominated Sorting Genetic Algorithm (NSGA-II) for the remaining generations.
 This strategy relies on a schedule of sorting methods, by which, a user can define deploy different sorting methods per different sequences of generations.
-The chart below shows the main steps of the proposed ASMGA.
+The chart below shows the main steps of ASMGA.

 ![image](https://user-images.githubusercontent.com/57454095/172543282-334c7c50-1892-4e57-910a-1760a939ed1c.png)